remauxl/dice-game/README.md

 # remauxl.github.io

+2.0 Bugs => I deactivated color choosing buttons owe to disjointedness in dark mode with other color patterns.

 IN V1.5 :) (functional) ✔️ ✔️ ✔️ ✔️ ✔️
 ****************************************************************************
 Numbers no longer have equal chances. %18 for 2,3,4  %20 for 1 and %13 for 5,6.